 Basically, menstrual blood combines all the waste brought about by a woman’s lifestyle.
 These factors can range from her diet, or daily activities, to the products she uses.

-- The amount of blood.
 Some periods are very light, and others are very heavy, which is completely normal.
 As long as it’s consistent.
 But if it changes suddenly, pay attention.
 If you’re not getting enough fluids your period will be light.
-However, if it’s very heavy it could be that you have a problem with one of your organs.
+However, if it’s very heavy (menorrhagia) it could be that you have a problem with one of your organs.